RohitVenkatMutyala/COA_Project/README.md

 - Displays final register contents and memory state post-execution.

 ## Meeting Minutes
-### Date: 10-Feb-2025
+### Date: 20-Feb-2025
 **Members:** Rohith, Narshima
 **Decisions:**
-- Discussed project scope and objectives.
-- Decided to use RISC-V as the base architecture.
+- Completed the final integration of the memory and instruction modules.
+- Tested the simulator using the bubble sort program on a 9-element array.
+- Verified that each core accesses its designated memory region.
-- Reviewed existing tools like Ripes for reference.
+- Reviewed register contents and memory outputs for consistency.
 **Tasks Assigned:**
-- Rohith: Research RISC-V instruction set.
-- Narshima: Explore multi-core simulation techniques.
+- Rohith: Final review and code clean-up before submission. *(Deadline: 20-Feb-2025)*
+- Narshima: Prepare README and ensure documentation completeness. *(Deadline: 20-Feb-2025)*
 **Previous Tasks Accomplished:**
+- Rohith implemented the memory model.
+- Narshima developed the instruction execution logic and parser.
+**Other Notes:** Celebrated submission with a quick coffee break.
+### Date: 15-Feb-2025
+**Members:** Rohith, Narshima
+**Decisions:**
+- Finalized memory division strategy (1kB per core).
+- Decided that each instruction will execute in one clock cycle.
+- Established the use of a read-only register for storing core IDs.
+**Tasks Assigned:**
+- Rohith: Implement the memory allocation methods. *(Deadline: 18-Feb-2025)*
+- Narshima: Finalize instruction set and core architecture. *(Deadline: 18-Feb-2025)*
+**Previous Tasks Accomplished:**
-- Finalized the project topic and initial requirements.
+- Rohith completed the initial memory module design.
+- Narshima completed preliminary instruction fetch and decode logic.
-**Other Notes:** Had tea and biscuits during the meeting.
+**Other Notes:** Had samosas for snacks.
 ### Date: 12-Feb-2025
 **Members:** Rohith, Narshima
 **Decisions:**